liveaction/liveaction-integrations/LiveNX/integrations/auto-add-devices/README.md

 - Input/Output Capacity: 1000000
 - Sample Ratio: 2
-- Basic interface configuration without WAN or XCON settings
+- Basic interface configuration without WAN or XCON settings These defaults can be changed by modifying the json files in the config directory.

 ## Error Handling